 There is no doubt that the rideshare industry has left an impact on society.
 Studies have shown that DUI arrests have decreased since the popularity of these companies have grown.
-However, an increasing number of motor vehicle collisions are occurring where drivers were either transporting passengers via Uber or Lyft, or where drivers were delivering food via Uber Eats or other modern food delivery services.
+However, an increasing number of Uber/ Lyft accidents are occurring where drivers were either transporting passengers via Uber or Lyft, or where drivers were delivering food via Uber Eats or other modern food delivery services.

 According to a 2018 study from the University of Chicago and Rice University, the increased use of ride-sharing services has contributed to an additional 1,100 traffic fatalities a year since 2011.

 The national study reviewed statistics on fatal traffic accident rates in several U.S. cities from the National Highway Traffic Safety Administration and compared them with the dates Uber or Lyft launched in each specific city.
 The use of Uber and Lyft amounted to an average increase of traffic deaths by 2% to 3%.

 If fatalities have increased over this time, it stands to reason that nonfatal crashes have also increased.
 This trend only appears to continue upward, as Americans are using Uber and Lyft in higher numbers each year.